 In aerospace, there is one standard that always seems to be popping up, DO-160.
 Aircraft suppliers are often complying with aviation authorities’ regulations by testing their product to DO-160.

 DO-160 is a standard that was published by the industry group Radio Technical Commission for Aeronautics known as RTCA.
-RTCA is not a government regulation, however the FAA, EASA and others will often cited RTCA/DO-160 as a means of compliance for certification.
+RTCA is not a government regulation, however the FAA, EASA and others will often cite RTCA/DO-160 as a means of compliance for certification.
 In fact, it is the de facto standard in aerospace environmental testing.

 DO-160 includes both environmental plus EMC, but in this article, we’ll provide an overview of just the EMC-related sections.
 In later blogs, we’ll go through each section, describing the tests in more detail, along with specific challenges for each.